-If parents wish to delay their summer born child's start at school until the September after their 5th birthday, there are 2 options:
+If parents wish to delay their summer born child's start at school until the September after their 5th birthday, there are two options open to parents:

-1. Parents can make an in-year application for a year 1 place for the September following their child's 5th birthday as other children in the child's age group already attending school will be moving from reception to year 1 at this point.
-It is important

-- to remember that some schools are likely to be full in year 1 and unable to offer a place - 2.
-If parents do not want their child to miss their reception year, they may request that their child is admitted out of their normal age group i.e., into reception instead of year 1.
-Please note, this is a 'request' and parents do not have the right to insist that their child is admitted to a particular age group.
-The school's admission authority is responsible for making the decision about which year group a child should be admitted to.
+- 1. Parents can make an in-year application for a year 1 place for the September following their child's 5th birthday, as other children in the child's age group already attending school will be moving from reception to year 1 at this point.
+It is important to remember that some schools are likely to be full in year 1 and may be unable to offer a place. - 2.
+If parents do not want their child to miss Reception, they may make a request for their child to be admitted out of their normal age group i.e., into Reception instead of year 1).
+This is a 'request' parents do not have the right to insist that their child is admitted to a particular age group.
+The school's admission authority is responsible for deciding which year group a child should be admitted to.